 PECS works on the basis of the individual (with the communication problem) exchanging a picture with a communication partner in order for them to communicate with them.
 For example, exchanging a picture of a banana for an actual banana.
 The theory behind PECS is to reinforce the communication of the individual with the communication problem.

-PECS involves six different stages of training.
+PECS involves seven different stages of training.
 In the initial stages of training the communication is kept very simple with the exchange of only one picture.
-Throughout the stages training will build on the individuals communication, using an increased amount of pictures and also pictures of more complex words e.g. verbs and abstract ideas of feelings and emotions.
+Throughout the stages training will build on the individual's communication, using an increased amount of pictures and also pictures of more complex words e.g. verbs and abstract ideas of feelings and emotions.

 The use of PECS can also help to encourage the use of spoken language once the individual begins to understand the use of communication.

-Training in PECS can be given to the individual, parents / carers and other professionals so it can be effectively used in the home, school and social environments.
+Training in PECS can be given to the individual, parents and carers and other professionals so it can be effectively used in the home, education and social environments.

 What are the benefits of a Picture Exchange Communication System (PECS)?